 Hebrew Free Loan Association (HFLA) of Washington State is taking applications for interest-free loans.
 Students who are pursuing higher education are invited to apply.

-Aunt of Cece Black
+Sister of Norm Black Aunt of Cece Black

 Student Access Fund (SAF) loans for higher education

 Interest-free, no-fee loans up to \$7,500 Applications available May 1-May 30